Thiago099/ghidra_scripts/readme.md

 You can use IDs from SE on AE for as long as they are in the database, you must answer this prompt correctly

+If you however provide the right id to your game version it only needs to be on the id database, instead of both the id and the match database

 ![image](https://github.com/Thiago099/ghidra_scripts/assets/66787043/819ae529-7c4d-405e-a03f-e60946c38ba2)

 ### SELECTION_GetAddressLibraryIds.py